erhanjaved/fund_all/README.md

 This Java-based project, titled *Fund All*, is a charity/donation app.
 Users willing to donate will be able to choose a charity/cause of their choice and donate their desired amount of funds.
 Some of the features will include:

-- **View a charity/cause**: Donors will be able to view a list of charities/causes and select one to donate to.
+- **View a charity/cause**: Donors will be able to view a list of charities/causes and select one to donate to!
-- **Start a charity/cause**: Users will be able to add their own charities/causes to the given list.
+- **Start a charity/cause**: Users will be able to add their own charities/causes to the given list!
-- **Favourite a charity/cause**: Donors that regularly donate to specific charities/causes will be able to add those to their list of favourites.
+- **View charities/causes that have reached their goals**: Users can view charities/causes that have reached their goals and opt to fund them as well!

 ### My interest: